CFD Trading: A Complete Guide to Contracts For Difference

 What Are Contracts For Difference?

+What is a CFD?
 A Contract For Difference, or CFD, is a contract between two parties to exchange the difference in the value of an asset, taken from the time the contract is opened, to the time the contract is closed.

 One of the biggest differences between trading CFDs and traditional investing is that you do not take ownership of the asset.
 Instead, a CFD reflects the price of the underlying asset, and rather than buying that asset, you can speculate on how its price might change.
+This should give you a sufficient answer to the question, "What is a CFD?".

-CFD Trading Explained
+CFD Trading Explained - How to Trade CFDs

 - To open a trading account with a CFD broker